 If the e-Invoice is not rejected or cancelled within 72 hours, no cancellation would be allowed.
-Any subsequent adjustments would have to be made by issuing a new e-Invoice (e.g., credit note, debit note or refund note e-Invoice) as per the process below:
+Any subsequent adjustments would have to be made by issuing a new e-Invoice (e.g., credit note, debit note or refund note e-Invoice).